-The following goals and objectives for commercial areas were developed with input gathered during the South District Planning process.
-Achieving these goals may require collaborative efforts by business owners and association and property owners and developers.
+The following goals and objectives for commercial areas were developed with input gathered during the South District planning process.
+Achieving these goals may require collaborative efforts by business owners, associations, property owners, and developers.

 GOAL 1.
 Improve the aesthetic appearance of commercial areas along Highway 6 and other commercial streets within the district (e.g. Boyrum, Keokuk).